emilybache/StrangeCharacters-Refactoring-Kata/README.md

 You can also use this code to learn about designing tests that make assertions on complex objects and data structures.

-You can find more information here: [Strange Characters Kata](https://www.sammancoaching.org/kata_descriptions/strange_characters.html).
+There is a video explaining one way to use this exercise [Trustworthy Code with Naming as a Process](https://youtu.be/PPQHJpWG4GA).
 If you like this kata, you may be interested in [my books](https://leanpub.com/u/emilybache) too.

 Sample Program Output
 ---------------------